CZ-NIC/knot-resolver/doc/config-network-server.rst

 to identify clients.

 A PROXY header contains the IP address of the original client who sent a query.
-This allows the resolver to treat queries as if they actually came from the client's IP address rather than the address of the proxy they came through.
-For example, :ref:`Views and ACLs <config-views>` are able to work properly when PROXYv2 is in use.
+This allows the resolver to treat queries as if they actually came from the client's IP address, rather than the address of the proxy they came through.
+For example, :ref:`Views and ACLs <config-views>` are able to work as intended when PROXYv2 is in use.

-Since allowing usage of the PROXYv2 protocol for all clients would be a security vulnerability, because clients would then be able to spoof their IP addresses via the PROXYv2 header, the resolver requires you to specify explicitly which clients are allowed to send PROXYv2 headers.

-PROXYv2 queries from clients who are not explicitly allowed to use this protocol will be discarded.
+Allowing usage of the PROXYv2 protocol for all clients would be a security vulnerability, because clients would then be able to spoof their IP addresses via the PROXYv2 header.
+Because of this, the resolver requires explicit specification of which clients are allowed to send PROXYv2 headers.
+Queries with PROXYv2 headers from clients who are not explicitly allowed to use the protocol will be discarded.

 .. option:: network/proxy-protocol: false|<options>